Medtronic Is A Great Company For An Attractive Price

 A conservative $90 a share was determined by giving MDT a PS of 4.76, a TTM PE of 21.72, and a forward PE of 22.25 (which are the averages for the peers).
 Based off these figures I came to an average price of $106 for MDT.
 However, these calculations were used with a limited sample size and a sizeable outlier (MDT's forward PE is 12.72, but the peer average is 22.25).
 Therefore, I omitted the forward PE and took the average share price of the P/S and PE ratios.
 The sum I came to was $98 a share.
 I then discounted the mentioned price by 10% to account for error and came to a fair price of $88.2 a share.

-Per my comparison you can tell that the market is not putting much of a premium on MDT.
-Also, you can tell that based off MDT's high earnings yield that your investment in MDT will yield greater returns than in their peers.
-Despite this good news I believe there must be an explanation for the low valuation.
+Per my comparison, you can tell that the market is not putting much of a premium on MDT.
+Also, you can tell that based off MDT's high earnings yield, your investment in MDT will yield greater returns than in its peers.
+Despite this good news, I believe there must be an explanation for the low valuation.

 Dividend Analysis